CarleneCannon-Conner/hackernews-node/README.md

   }
 }
 ```
-In a second post a new link (4.)
+In the second window/tab post a new link (4.)

 ##### 12. Subcribe/watch for vote events
-In window/tab 1 run the following.
+In the first window/tab run the following.

 ```
 subscription {